Skip to main content

 • Pattern Identification: Match requirements to existing patterns for reuse, ensuring consistency, accessibility, and maintainability

-• Unique Needs Recognition: Identify when requirements necessitate new component creation rather than forcing existing patterns
+• Unique Needs Recognition: Flag when requirements demand new component creation rather than forcing existing patterns

 Technical Integration Approach

-I leveraged my multi-disciplinary background in design, development, and technical writing to bridge the gap between creative vision and technical reality:
+My multidisciplinary background in design, development, and technical writing enabled me to bridge creative vision and technical reality:

-• Deep Understanding of AEM's Constraints: Gained comprehensive knowledge of platform limitations and capabilities to inform better design decisions upfront
+• Deep AEM Platform Knowledge: Built comprehensive understanding of platform constraints and capabilities to inform design decisions upfront

-• Balancing User Needs with Technical Realities: Guided design decisions that optimized both user experience and development feasibility
+• Balancing User Needs with Technical Realities: Guided design decisions that optimized user experience and development feasibility simultaneously

-• Early Enhancement Identification: Spotted opportunities to influence designs at initial stages, preventing costly rework later
+• Early Enhancement Identification: Spotted opportunities to influence designs at initial stages, preventing costly rework downstream

-• Bridge Between Teams: Served as a translator between creative ambition and technical feasibility, ensuring alignment throughout the process
+• Cross-Team Translation: Served as a bridge between creative ambition and technical feasibility, maintaining alignment throughout the process

 Testing